WATCH | Stone quarry collapse in Mizoram kills eight

-Eight bodies have been recovered from the debris of a stone quarry that collapsed in south Mizoram’s Hnahthial district on Monday, PTI reported.
-Search operations will continue till all the missing persons are found, Hnahthial district deputy commissioner R. Lalremsanga said.
+The Border Security force (BSF) on Tuesday retrieved eight bodies from the debris of a stone quarry that collapsed in south Mizoram’s Hnahthial district on Monday.
+Efforts are on to retrieve four more missing persons.

+#JUSTIN:On November 14 at around 2.40 pm,a massive earthslide after quarry blast in a stone quarry,occurred at Maudarh,Hnahthial district in Mizoram.BSF rescue team was sent,8 bodies have been recovered so far.
+Efforts are on to retrieve 4 more missing persons:BSF.@IndianExpress pic.twitter.com/RsrJ3yMoZT

 According to Superintendent of Police (SP), Vineet Kumar, 13 people were working at the quarry when it caved in.
 While one worker managed to escape from the spot, 12 persons were reported missing, the SP said.